VCCRI/Spliceogen/README.md

 # Spliceogen
 Spliceogen is an integrative, scalable tool for the discovery of splice-disrupting variants.
 Variants are assessed for their potential to create or disrupt any of the cis motifs which guide splice site definition: donors, acceptors, branchpoints, enhancers and silencers.
 Spliceogen integrates some of the individually best performing models for splice motif prediction: MaxEntScan<sup>1</sup>, GeneSplicer<sup>2</sup>, ESRseq<sup>3</sup> and Branchpointer<sup>4</sup>.
 Spliceogen accepts standard VCF/BED inputs and handles both SNPs and indels.

+## Getting Started

+Instructions for installation and obtaining the required genome annotation files.

 ### Installation:

 Navigate to your desired installation directory and clone this repository: